bignimbus/trombone.js/README.md

 I can’t vouch for its mathematical soundness but to my ear it’s right on the money.
 I am a classically-trained trombonist and former music teacher who spent five years playing professionally so hopefully my ear counts for something.

+So with a decent synthesized trombone sound and a model for the effect of partial and slide movement on frequency, I had all the information I needed to build this digital trombone.

+The user interface is built with React and Redux.
+The trombone image was made using a photograph of a trombone that I ran through a raster-to-vector convertor.
+Separating the outer slide and pasting an inner slide was a challenge.
+I sliced and manipulated the resulting SVG assets until they were workable (though I would still like to make some improvements).
+I suggest looking in the `src` directory and reading the code for a more detailed view of what's going on.

 ## Appendix

 ### Notes